naqeebghazi/darey.LEMPstack/README.md

 At the time of this writing, the native MySQL PHP library mysqlnd doesn’t support caching_sha2_authentication, the default authentication method for MySQL 8.
 We’ll need to create a new user with the mysql_native_password authentication method in order to be able to connect to the MySQL database from PHP.

-We will create a database named example_database and a user named example_user, but you can replace these names with different values.
+We will create a database named shop_database and a user named shop_user, but you can replace these names with different values.

 First, connect to the MySQL console using the root account:

 sudo mysql
 To create a new database, run the following command from your MySQL console:

-mysql> CREATE DATABASE `example_database`;
+mysql> CREATE DATABASE `shop_database`;
 Now you can create a new user and grant him full privileges on the database you have just created.

-The following command creates a new user named example_user, using mysql_native_password as default authentication method.
+The following command creates a new user named shop_user, using mysql_native_password as default authentication method.
 We’re defining this user’s password as password, but you should replace this value with a secure password of your own choosing.

-mysql>  CREATE USER 'example_user'@'%' IDENTIFIED WITH mysql_native_password BY 'password';
+mysql>  CREATE USER 'shop_user'@'%' IDENTIFIED WITH mysql_native_password BY 'password';
-Now we need to give this user permission over the example_database database:
+Now we need to give this user permission over the shop_database database:

-mysql> GRANT ALL ON example_database.* TO 'example_user'@'%';
+mysql> GRANT ALL ON shop_database.* TO 'shop_user'@'%';
-This will give the example_user user full privileges over the example_database database, while preventing this user from creating or modifying other databases on your server.
-In this example we have a shop_databse and a shop_user:
+This will give the shop_user user full privileges over the shop_database database, while preventing this user from creating or modifying other databases on your server.
+In this shop we have a shop_databse and a shop_user:

 ![shopDNS](https://github.com/naqeebghazi/darey.LEMPstack/blob/main/images/shopMySQL.png?raw=true)